 You may be surprised to learn that Hot Springs was a favorite haunt of the gangsters of the 20’s, 30’s, and 40’s.
 It was frequented by Al Capone and others.

-People from all over the world were coming to Hot Springs, Arkansas during this time so gangsters followed in order to set up various gangster-type activities such as gambling and bootlegging.
+Hot Springs, Arkansas had become such an important spa destination during this time that it was attracting people from all over the world.
+Gangsters followed in order to set up various gangster-type activities such as gambling and bootlegging.

 You can learn all about the gangsters in Hot Springs at the Gangster Museum of America.